ansible-network/vyos/docs/configure_lldp.md

 ### state

-This sets the LLDP value to the Cisco IOS-XR device and if the value of the state is changed to `absent`, the role will go ahead and try to delete the condifured LLDP via the arguments passed.
+This sets the LLDP value to the VyOS device and if the value of the state is changed to `absent`, the role will go ahead and try to delete the condifured LLDP via the arguments passed.

-The default value is `present` which means even if the user doesn't pass the respective argument, the role will go ahead and try to set the LLDP via the arguments passed to the Cisco IOS-XR device.
+The default value is `present` which means even if the user doesn't pass the respective argument, the role will go ahead and try to set the LLDP via the arguments passed to the VyOS device.

 ## Notes